mideactive/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### Solution:

 [11-directories](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x02-shell_redirections/11-directories): 'find ./* -type d -print | wc -l' displays and count all dir and sub-dir in dir which includes hidden files.

+##### 12. What’s new

+    Create a script that displays the 10 newest files in the current directory.

+        Requirements:

+            One file per line
+            Sorted from the newest to the oldest

+#### Solution:

+[12-newest_files](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x02-shell_redirections/12-newest_files): 'ls -t | head' will display newest 10 files from the current dir, and sort from newest to old.